 If you’ve never visited Australia before and can only dedicate time to one of its two big cities, Sydney might seem like the better choice.

-As you’ll discover in this guide, Melbourne still packs a punch against its flashier cousin.
+As you’ll discover in this guide, Melbourne still packs a punch against its flashier sibling.

 If you need a little bit more help deciding, I’ve written a detailed guide on whether Sydney or Melbourne is a better city to visit.

 7 day Melbourne itinerary: Some need-know information